-Majors: ation Requirements with Notes for Majors English.
-Students may place out of ENGL B101L with an appropriate score on the Freshman English Placement Exam.
-Students who transfer into USCB with credit for first-semester freshman composition are exempt from the ENGL B101L requirement.
-Numerio cal and Analytical Reasoning Majors: requirements in this category will be fulfilled by Major Requirements in (III) below.
+Majors: ation Requirements with Notes for Majors English .
+Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
+Each course must have a grade of "C" or higher.
+Numerio MATH B101 or a higher level mathematics course, plus an additional course in mathematics, logic, statistics, or computer science.
+Majors: requirements in this category will be fulfilled by Major Requirements in (III) below.
 No additional courses are required.
-Speech COMM B140, B201 or B230 Majors: Secondary Teacher Education track requires COMM B140: Public Communication or COMM B230: Business and Professional Speaking Liberal F Liberal Arts Electives (humanities or social/behavioral sciences) 1 1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+Speech COMM B140, B201 or B230 Majors: Secondary Teacher Education track requires COMM B140: Public Communication or COMM B230: Business and Professional Speaking Liberal A Arts Liberal Arts Electives (humanities or social/behavioral sciences) 1 1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
 2 Courses from: ARTH, ARTS, MUSC, or THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
 3 Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
+Majors: Secondary Teacher Education track requires PSYC B101: Introduction to Psychology Natural Sciences Two courses, at least one with associated laboratory